Ditch the Concrete: 6 Innovative Options for Driveways

 5. Consider Permeable Paver Replacements

-Beloved for their ability to permit water to filter down into the earth—instead of making muddy messes, causing erosion, and transporting various chemicals into natural water sources—permeable paver replacements are a great runoff solution.
+Beloved for their ability to permit water to filter down into the earth instead of making muddy messes, causing erosion, and transporting various chemicals into natural water sources, permeable paver replacements are an impressive runoff solution.
 Widely used by the industrial world and various homeowners alike, the range of quality should be well researched before making a decision on which to use.

 Note: The United States Geological Survey conducted an in-depth evaluation and analysis of the potential benefits of permeable pavement on the quantity and quality of stormwater runoff that might prove helpful to homeowners considering following this route for their driveway remodeling.
 The survey can be read on their website.